ABMS Member Board Lifelong Learning Requirements

 • CME Requirement: Attest to participating in an average of 50 AMA PRA Category 1 Credits™ every two years, including 16 credits of self-assessment.
 One patient safety activity must be completed during the 10-year cycle.

-• Fast Track MOC Entry
+• Fast Track Continuing Certification/Re-entry Program

-• Earn at least 250 AMA PRA Category 1 Credits™ (within the last 10 years), and attest to completion of all CME once during 3-year Fast Track cycle.
+• Earn at least 250 AMA PRA Category 1 Credits™ (within the last 10 years), and attest to completion.

 American Board of Orthopaedic Surgery